joshrotuna/SQL-Queries/README.md

 # SQL-Queries

 ## Project Description
 This project uses the skalia sample dataset and the specialty food sample database.
-It contains  databases that includes customer, employee, and inventory data regarding each dataset .
+It contains databases that includes customer, employee, inventory, sales/rental data regarding each dataset.
 This project uses many different SQL functions, including:

  - GROUP BY
  - WHERE